futrime/lip/docs/en/tutorials/submit_your_tooth_to_lip_registry.md

 - The `license` field should be a valid [SPDX license identifier](https://spdx.org/licenses/) (including deprecated ones).
 For private tooth, just left it blank.
 - The `repository` filed should be the project source code repository path without protocol prefix.
 Currently, we only accept repositories that are hosted on GitHub.

 You may want to display a README page on the registry website.
-You can create a Markdown file with the same name as the registry file.
+You can create a Markdown file with the same name as the registry file in `readmes` directory.
 For example, you can create a `lip.md` file.
 The content of the file will be displayed on the registry website.

 After you create the file, you can create a pull request to the registry repository.
 The registry maintainers will review your pull request and merge it if it is valid.